 - Childhood immunisations were carried out in line with the national childhood vaccination programme.
-Uptake rates for the vaccines given were in line with the target percentage of 90%. - The practice had arrangements to identify and review the treatment of newly pregnant women on long-term medicines.
-These patients were provided with advice and post-natal support in accordance with best practice guidance.
+Uptake rates for the vaccines given were in line with the target percentage of 90% or above. - The practice had arrangements to identify and review the treatment of newly pregnant women on long-term medicines.
+These patients were provided with advice and post-natal support in accordance with best practice guidance. - The practice had arrangements for following up failed attendance of children's appointments following an appointment in secondary care or for immunisation.